 - Students must keep copies of their assignments on their own computers.

 - All submitted assignments must be virus-free.
-The Longwood University system will strip infected attachments in both e-mail and Blackboard and the instructor will NOT receive the file.
+The Longwood University system will strip infected attachments in both e-mail and Canvas and the instructor will NOT receive the file.
 It is the student's responsibility to ensure that files are free of viruses.
 If you suspect that your computer has a virus that could spread onto campus computers contact the Help Desk.

 Fair Use Copyright